 Note: because of the sensitivity of bog ecosystems, the bog itself is closed to the public, including classes and groups.
 Access to the bog is by permit only.
 Contact Justin for more information about Special Access Permits.

 This preserve permanently protects Saul Lake Bog and other wetlands nearby.
-Saul Lake Bog is one of the most biodiverse bogs in Michigan, supporting nearly 90 native plant species and an incredible variety of birds, insects, and other wildlife.
+Saul Lake Bog is one of the most biodiverse bogs in Michigan, supporting more than 90 native plant species and an incredible variety of birds, insects, and other wildlife.
 The forests on the preserve provide a haven for wildlife in a landscape heavily impacted by agriculture, and a major restoration project seeks to expand a native tallgrass prairie—one of Michigan’s most imperiled ecosystem types.

 Saul Lake Bog Preserve is home to a long-term ecological restoration project to convert an old pasture dominated by European grasses into a native tallgrass prairie.
-Started as a small patch of native grasses and wildflowers in the early 2000s, volunteers collect and plant seeds to expand the prairie by about one acre each year.
+The project started as a small patch of native grasses and wildflowers in the early 2000s.
+Ever since, volunteers collect and plant seeds to expand the prairie by about one acre each year.
 Prescribed fires are used periodically to encourage the prairie vegetation, knock back invasive species, and maintain a high diversity of vegetation.
-Eventually, the prairie will cover nearly 20 acres in the center of the preserve.
+Eventually, the prairie will cover more than 30 acres of the preserve.